 By looking at the problems with the 1st and 2nd generation straws, it’s obvious we need a straw lid that is leak-proof when closed, yet sips easily when open.
 This means it must have an open path for liquid to go out and air to go in when open, and both of these must close fully when the spout is closed so that it is leak-proof.
 In addition, we need a way to release any pressure built up in the bottle so that it doesn’t squirt out the straw.

 We have recently introduced the first 3rd generation straw lid which solves the problems of the 1st and 2nd generation straws.
 It uses a dual ball valve design: one ball valve for the liquid, and another for venting.
 They open and close together as the spout is opened and closed.
 When open, there is a wide path for the water and a wide path for air to equalize; you won’t be sucking against a vacuum with this lid.
 When the spout is closed, both ball valves close and seal completely, making it leak-proof, even with carbonated beverages.

 The vent ball also incorporates a pre-release channel that will vent excess pressure inside the bottle, preventing spout geysers.
 As the spout is rotated from the closed position to the open position, the pre-release channel will open up a path for air to escape the bottle before the water path unseals.

 A brief one second pause in the vent position is all it takes to release any pressure in the bottle and prevent a spout geyser,

-Pro: Leak-proof, Effortless Hydration (no sucking against a vacuum), Vent Pre-release allows it to be used with carbonated beverages.
+Pro: Leak-proof, Effortless Hydration (no sucking against a vacuum), Smart Vent allows it to be used with carbonated beverages.

-The Paravalve Lid is the only 3rd generation straw lid available.
-Order yours today.
+The patented Paravalve Lid is the only 3rd generation straw lid available.